 for new opportunities in plant layouts

 The customer's wish to screw several screws together with one system was previously only feasible with high development costs due to technical obstacles and was therefore associated with high costs.
 This results from the different screw geometries, which require different mouthpieces or feed hose diameters.
-Due to their geometry, some elements cannot be fed via a tube.
+Due to their geometry, some elements can not be fed via a tube.
 The STÖGER SPATZ is offered in two standard construction sizes.
 Ohter sizes on request.

 STÖGER AUTOMATION has developed a solution for this requirement and thought one step further.

 The SPATZ (STÖGER Pick&Place Screwdriving Robot with automatic tool change and feed system for fasteners) is a modular screwdriving automat that can automatically switch between several screwdriving tools.
 This is made possible by operation on a lightweight robot, which can teach all sequence positions with a newly developed, intuitive operator software.
 This means that, in addition to screwdriving, other tasks such as placing workpieces, setting boards, pins, balls, gripping components ... are also possible.
 There are hardly any limits to the planning of the plant design.